MooersLab/EasyPyMOL/README.md

 Type the 'alias name' to execute it.

-Type 'help alias name' to see the documentation which includes a vertical list of the commands mapped to the alias and a horizontal script for easy copying and pasting onto the command line or into a script line.
+Type 'help alias name' to see the documentation, which includes a vertical list of the commands mapped to the alias to ease the copying of isolated commands from the command history window during code reuse.
+The corresponding horizontal script without line breaks is also printed.
+It can be selected in the command history window and pasted onto the command line.

 Format of list below: